blur702/kevinalthaus-com-oct/docs/security.md

 - Docker network isolation: internal services are not exposed publicly
 - **Structured logging**: All services use request IDs for tracing; errors never expose filesystem paths to clients
 - **Upload security**: Quarantine-based validation with magic-byte sniffing; all errors sanitized before client response
+- PostgreSQL TLS hardening with CA/hostname validation (`PGSSLMODE=verify-full`)

+## PostgreSQL TLS Requirements

+- Provision three files in `./secrets` before starting containers: `server.crt`, `server.key`, and `ca.crt`.
+The CA file must be the issuer of `server.crt`, as mounted into `main-app` at `/run/secrets/postgres_ca.crt`.
+- Run `./scripts/generate-ssl-certs.sh` for local testing; it now creates a local CA, signs `server.crt` with SAN entries for `postgres` and `localhost`, and writes `ca.crt` next to the server assets.
+For production, copy the CA-provided files into the same locations.
+- File permissions must allow the Docker runtime user (typically your host user ID) to read `./secrets/ca.crt` so the bind mount remains readable inside the `main-app` container.
+Recommended: `chmod 640 ca.crt` and `chmod 600 server.key`.
+- Verify the certificate chain prior to deployment: `openssl verify -CAfile ./secrets/ca.crt ./secrets/server.crt` should return `OK`.
+When using public CA chains, place the full chain (root + intermediates) in `ca.crt`.
+- Ensure the server certificate's CN or SAN entries include the hostname used by clients (`postgres` on the Docker network).
+Mismatched hostnames will cause `PGSSLMODE=verify-full` to abort connections during startup.
+- If replacing certificates, update both the `postgres` service mounts (`./secrets/server.crt`, `./secrets/server.key`) and the client CA mount (`./secrets/ca.crt`) so that `packages/main-app/src/db/index.ts` can read the correct trust anchor.

 ## Admin CSRF Requirements